 Because research data is relatively few and far between, the exact pathways that lead from NNS consumption to metabolic issues are not understood.
-An editorial that accompanies the JAMA Pediatrics research paper briefly outlines some of the possible mechanisms.
+An

 Some theorize that when mouth and gut receptors encounter NNSs they stimulate appetite, which then leads to weight gain over time.
 Some believe that the artificial sweeteners might alter the types or numbers of bacteria in the gut and create metabolic changes.
 These theories can not easily account for the potential changes in fetal metabolism, though.